 Wardrobe cartons are ideal for moving curtains and drapes.
-Fold them lengthwise, place over a padded hanger, pin securely and hang in the wardrobe.
+Fold them lengthwise, place them over a padded hanger, pin them securely and hang them in the wardrobe.
 Draperies and curtains also may be folded and packed in cartons lined with clean paper or plastic wrap.

 - Leave area rugs on the floor for the moving company to handle.

 - You may want to consider having your area rugs professionally cleaned before your move – you’ll get them back from the cleaners wrapped, rolled, and ready for shipping.

 - Area rugs should be loaded last and unloaded first so the furniture coming off the truck can go right on top of the rug.